Into Grim Air (Comment to Author)

 Hi Ian,

-I enjoyed your article but I think the crash occurred on a Sunday not a Monday.
+I enjoyed your article “Into Grim Air” but I think the crash occurred on a Sunday not a Monday.

 I was living in Montreal and my sister was flying to British Columbia (where she has been ever since.)
-I think her ticket allowed her to embark from either Montréal or Toronto so when she was offered a lift to Toronto a few days before with friends she took it.
+At the time a ticket to Vancouver allowed you to embark from either Montreal or Toronto so when she was offered a lift to Toronto a few days before with friends she took it.
 However she forgot her ticket at home and asked me to go to the airport and make arrangements to replace it.
 I was at the Air Canada ticket counter in Dorval airport on that beautiful sunny Sunday morning, July 5, 1970.
 I assume that I was surrounded by the passengers and crew who boarded that flight.

-I went home and played a game of softball with my buddies in Kirkland and came home to hear the awful news.
+I went home and played a game of softball with my buddies in Kirkland and returned to the house to hear the awful news.

 Some other tidbits about this accident:

-I believe that as a result of this accident aircraft were subsequently made so that the spoilers cannot be deployed until the aircraft is on the ground.
+- I believe that as a result of this accident aircraft were subsequently made so that the spoilers could not be deployed until the aircraft was on the ground.

-My former father-in-law, and aeronautical engineer, always said he would prefer to fly in bad weather; the crew was more alert.
+- My former father-in-law, an aeronautical engineer, always said he would prefer to fly in bad weather; the crew was more alert.

-Parts of wreckage and human remains continue to work their way to the surface of the field where the crash occurred even today.
+- Even today, parts of wreckage and human remains continue to work their way to the surface of the field where the crash occurred.

 Sincerely